bobsanjo/PRIV/ara_a2w_implementation_guide.md

   attributionsrc="<https://adtech.example/register-trigger?purchase=12">>
 ```

 - - - The Attribution-Reporting-Support request header is returned by Chrome to the ad tech.
-If the API is enabled on both the Chrome browser and the Android device, the header will return ëos, webí.
+If the API is enabled on both the Chrome browser and the Android device, the header will return ‚Äòos, web‚Äô.
             - Note: The attribution reporting API must be enabled on the Android OS by [configuring AdServices](https://developers.google.com/privacy-sandbox/relevance/setup/android/setup-api-access) and [your device](https://developers.google.com/privacy-sandbox/relevance/setup/android/setup-device-access) to successfully measure across app and web.

 ```